 </dependencies>

-Create a Simple Word Document in Java
+Add Titles, Headings, and Paragraphs to a Word Document in Java

 • Create a Document object.